Inclusive, Supportive, and Committed to Your Fullest Potential

 - Editing and proofreading

-Peer and professional advisors are available during the week and are ready to help you create a plan for success, uniquely tailored to your individual needs.
-These plans help improve test-taking, reading skills, time management, overcoming procrastination, and more.
+Peer and professional advisors are available during the week and are ready to help you create a plan for success that is uniquely tailored to your individual needs.
+These plans help you overcome procrastination, improve your test-taking, reading skills, time management, and more.

 Academic Success Courses are helpful electives that teach practical study skills.
 Many of these courses meet once a week and count as 1-hour credit courses.
 You’ll meet regularly with faculty mentors and gain skills that will give you lifelong benefits.

 Need to brush up on a certain subject?
 Over 50 subject-based tutoring services — in areas like modern languages, health sciences, mathematics, and more — are readily available.

 If you are a student with a documented disability, you’ll find that Liberty strives to be an inclusive environment offering specialized advocacy, support, and academic services.

 - Extended time for testing

 - Priority pre-registration